-A professional moderator will conduct the presentation and the ensuing inter-active discussion to ensure a vibrant and productive dialogue.
+A professional moderator will guide the NVP presentations at the ECOSOC High-level Segment and the ensuing inter-active discussions to ensure a vibrant and productive dialogue.
 The overall length of the NVP will be one hour if the country is presenting alone.
 Beginning in 2011, there were also jointly held NVP presentations by two countries, with a total length of two hours.
-In 2014, it is proposed that a limited number of countries be paired for a more in-depth review exercise, which would also mean a two hour session that includes both countries.